Nudibranch: Feeding and ecological role

 Pteraeolidia ianthina has adapted cerata to house symbiotic zooxanthellae obtained from its diet, which continue to photosynthesize and provide energy to the nudibranch.

 All known nudibranchs are carnivorous.
 Some feed on sponges, others on hydroids (e.g. Cuthona), others on bryozoans (phanerobranchs such as Tambja, Limacia, Plocamopherus and Triopha), and some eat other sea slugs or their eggs (e.g. Favorinus) or, on some occasions, are cannibals and prey on members of their own species.
 Other groups feed on tunicates (e.g. Nembrotha, Goniodoris), other nudibranchs (Roboastra, which are descended from tunicate-feeding species), barnacles (e.g. Onchidoris bilamellata), and anemones (e.g. the Aeolidiidae and other Cladobranchia).

 The surface-dwelling nudibranch, Glaucus atlanticus, is a specialist predator of siphonophores, such as the Portuguese man o' war.
 This predatory mollusc sucks air into its stomach to keep it afloat, and using its muscular foot, it clings to the surface film.
 If it finds a small victim, Glaucus simply envelops it with its capacious mouth, but if the prey is a larger siphonophore, the mollusc nibbles off its fishing tentacles, the ones carrying the most potent nematocysts.
 Like some others of its kind, Glaucus does not digest the nematocysts; instead, it uses them to defend itself by passing them from its gut to the surface of its skin.
 Many of these larvae have not been put forth as only 36 species has been studied and only 23 in the lab.
 The ecology of nudibranchs' change with species.

 Taxonomy

 Nudibranchs are frequently differentiated as either dorid or aeolid.

 Dorids (Chromodoris willani shown) breathe with the branchial plume, which projects from around their anus.

-Aeolids (Hermissenda crassicornis pictured) have many cerata over their back which are used for defense and respiration.
+Aeolids (Hermissenda opalescens pictured) have many cerata over their back which are used for defense and respiration.

 Nudibranchs are commonly divided into two main kinds, dorid and aeolid (also spelled eolid) nudibranchs: